keithalewis/papers/ct.md

 category theory notion of Set and ended up with _topos_ theory.
 One does not simply consider 'elements' of a 'set'.
 Long story.

 Then there is _Par_, the category of partial functions.
-It gets no respect.
+It does not get the respect it deserves.
 Most functions are actually partial functions.
 The function `x -> 1/x` is only a partial function from the real numbers to the real numbers.